How to make a report

 - the New Zealand Federation of Family Budgeting Services

-You may feel that informing the Commission about possible wrong doing might put your position at risk (for example you may be an employee or trading partner of the person or organisation you want to complain about).
+You may feel that informing the Commission about possible wrong doing might put your position at risk (for example you may be an employee or trading partner of the person or organisation you want to report).

-We value information from confidential informants and have a strong policy of protecting people's identity when requested.
+We value information from confidential informants and have a policy of protecting people's identity when requested.